rawarne2/preferences-game-backend/README.md

 # preferences-game-backend

-Backed service for Preferences game that uses TypeScript, Express, and  Socket.io.
+Backend service for Preferences game that uses TypeScript, Express, and Socket.io.

-Do not use this code for any reason other than evaluating this task on DataAnnotation.
+Users are disconnected after 2 minutes of inactivity.

+## Tech Stack

+- TypeScript
+- Express
+- Socket.io
+- Docker

 ## Running the server